michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-06-22-rental-depreciation.md

 experiences a significant change in use, such as a period of personal use.

 - This new schedule would begin on July 4, 2024.
-- The cost basis for the new schedule would be the original cost basis minus the accumulated depreciation from the previous schedule.
+- The depreciation cost for the new schedule would be adjusted to the original cost basis minus the accumulated depreciation from the previous schedule.
 - This accumulated depreciation should be tracked.
 When selling the property, you can use this information to calculate capital gains.

 The benefits of this approach include:

 - It allows the cost basis to be fully and correctly depreciated.
 While you technically get another 27.5 years of depreciation, the total amount of depreciation won't exceed the original cost basis.
-The extended depreciation period benefits the IRS and avoids potential issues with them.
-It's a reasonable approach since you're essentially starting a new rental period.
+This is a correct approach per [CFR 1.168(i)-4(b)][cfr-168]{:target="_blank"}
+since you have a change in use.
 - It simplifies record-keeping as you only need the current schedule to calculate the capital gain when then rental is sold.

 #### Rental Property with Varied Business Use Percentages